Is Painful Sex a Sign of Early Pregnancy?

 Pregnancy is a beautiful time of growth, transformation, and excitement for many women.
 However, it can also come with its fair share of discomforts, and one of them is painful intercourse.
 Many women experience this during early pregnancy, but what does it mean?
 Is it a sign of something wrong?
-In this article, we’ll explore everything you need to know about painful sex during early pregnancy.

 Understanding Early Pregnancy Symptoms